PassiveLemon/terraria-backup-docker/README.md

 # [terraria-backup-docker](https://github.com/PassiveLemon/terraria-backup-docker) </br>

-Side-car Docker container to backup [terraria-docker](https://github.com/PassiveLemon/terraria-docker) or [tmodloader1.4-docker](https://github.com/PassiveLemon/tmodloader1.4-docker).
+Side-car Docker container to backup [terraria-docker](https://github.com/PassiveLemon/terraria-docker).

 > [!WARNING]
 > This is container alone is NOT a substitute for a proper backup solution.
 If losing data would cause you trouble, please, take proper care of it.